 Still up for the challenge?
 Wonderful!
 Hey, Ho, Let’s Go!

-- 1.5 kilos of bone-in chuck roast or other tough cut of meat
+- 1.5 kilos bone-in chuck roast or other tough cut of meat

-- four cloves of garlic, pealed but left whole
+- 4 garlic cloves pealed but left whole

 - 250 milliliters of dark beer